-- 18.1 As a staff team are aware of the harm to children that can be caused by practices linked to culture, faith and beliefs.
-We promote awareness through training and access to resources. - 18.2 Staff will report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns. - 18.3 We support students, via targeted sessions and delivery through our curriculum, to understand that some aspects of cultural or religious practice and beliefs could cause harm and they should turn to someone they trust or an organisation such as ChildLine for help and support.

-- 18.4 We make links with local services, community organisations and faith leaders to provide support and helpful information on what is safe and unsafe practice within the culture/faith, groups of our school community. - 18.5 At our school we are aware of a range of practices and belief which can be classified as honour based violence, we include within this female genital mutilation, forced marriage and breast ironing.
-Whilst this may be a part of a long-held tradition within communities we categorise this as child abuse and will act according to our safeguarding processes to safeguard the pupil concerned. - 18.6 Teachers at our school understand there is a legal duty to report known cases of FGM to the police and they will do this with the support of the DSL. - 18.7 At our school we are aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights. - 18.8 We recognise that both male and female pupils may be subject to honour based abuse e.g. where young people's cultural background are at odds with their behaviours such as homosexuality, under-age sex, relationships or life style choices. - 18.9 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff, any suspicions or concerns for forced marriage are reported to the DSL. - 18.10 Staff understand that whilst we try always to work in partnership with families, sharing information with a parent or member of the family is not appropriate in these instances.
-Staff will report concerns to the DSL who will liaise with Children's Social Care, the police or the Forced Marriage Unit and follow advice given regarding protective strategies to safeguard the pupil.
+- 18.1 As a staff team we are aware of the harm to children that can be caused by practices linked to culture, faith and beliefs.
+We promote awareness through training and access to resources. - 18.2 Staff will report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns. - 18.3 We support students, via targeted sessions and delivery through our curriculum, to understand that some aspects of cultural or religious practice and beliefs could cause harm and they should turn to someone they trust or an organisation such as ChildLine for help and support. - 18.4 We make links with local services, community organisations and faith leaders to provide support and helpful information on what is safe and unsafe practice within the culture/faith, groups of our school community. - 18.5 At our school we are aware of a range of practices and belief which can be classified as honour based violence, we include within this female genital mutilation, forced marriage and breast ironing.
+Whilst this may be a part of a long held tradition within communities we categorise this as child abuse and will act according to our child protection processes to safeguard the pupil concerned. - 18.6 Teachers at our school understand there is a legal duty to report known cases of FGM to the police and they will do this with the support of the DSL.
+Mandatory reporting of female genital mutilation: procedural information Department for Education and Home Office - 18.7 School are aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
+We recognise some students due to capacity or additional learning needs may not be able to give an informed consent and this will be dealt with under our child protection processes. - 18.8 We recognise both male and female pupils may be subject to honour based abuse e.g. where young people's cultural background are at odds with their behaviours such as homosexuality, under-age sex, relationships or life style choices. - 18.9 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff, any suspicions or concerns for forced marriage are reported to the DSL and the Forced Marriage Bureaux as well as First Response. - 18.10 Staff understand that whilst we try always to work in partnership with families, sharing information with a parent or member of the family is not appropriate in some instances where there may be cultural differences of opinion on abuse.
+Staff will report concerns to the DSL who will liaise with First Response, the police or the Forced Marriage Unit and follow advice given regarding protective strategies to safeguard the pupil.

-19. Retention of Records
+19 Retention of Records